Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/behaviour_oriented_wiring/remove_connection.png" srcset="../images/user_guide/behaviour_oriented_wiring/remove_connection.png 2x" alt="*Remove* connection button"/>

-Again, connections are remove from the wiring configuration when the are removed from all the behaviours.
+Again, connections are removed from the wiring configuration when they are removed from all behaviours.

 #### Ordering behaviours

 The main purpose of the behaviour engine is to be able to document the wiring configuration and, in that sense, humans tend to expose the ideas using a particular order.
-Said that, the Wiring Editor allows you to change the order used in the behaviour list, but that order will not affet to the wiring engine.
+With that being said, the Wiring Editor allows you to change the order used in the behaviour list, but that order will not affect the wiring engine.

 To change the behaviour order, you only have to click on the *Order behaviours*
 button:

 <img src="../images/user_guide/behaviour_oriented_wiring/order_behaviours_button.png" srcset="../images/user_guide/behaviour_oriented_wiring/order_behaviours_button.png 2x" alt="*Remove* connection button"/>

-Once activated the ordering mode, you will be able to drag and drop the behaviour
+Once the ordering mode is activated, you will be able to drag and drop the behaviour
 boxes:

 <img src="../images/user_guide/behaviour_oriented_wiring/ordering_behaviours.png" srcset="../images/user_guide/behaviour_oriented_wiring/ordering_behaviours.png 2x" alt="Ordering behaviours"/>